hashicorp/vault/website/source/docs/internals/plugins.html.md

 ## Plugin Registration
 An important consideration of Vault's plugin system is to ensure the plugin invoked by vault is authentic and maintains integrity.
-There are two components that a Vault operator needs to configure before external plugins can be run.
+There are two components that a Vault operator needs to configure before external plugins can be run, the plugin directory and the plugin catalog entry.

 ### Plugin Directory
 The plugin directory is a configuration option of Vault, and can be specified in